-Section 14.
+- Section 13.
 Should the Employer assert an overpayment of wages or benefits provided by this agreement of more than \$300 has been made to any employee, the Employer shall provide written notice of such overpayment to the employee and the Union and shall supply the employee and the Union with documentation of such debt.
-Repayment of such debt shall be made by the following procedures:
+Repayment of such debt shall be made by the following procedures: - a.

-- a.
 The employee may elect to repay the debt in full in a single payment via payroll deductions; - b.
 The employee may voluntarily repay the debt by making the payments of 15% or more of gross pay per pay period, and; - c.
 If the payment of 15% of gross pay is too severe, the employee may propose a payment plan after submitting documentation of hardship including total family income, assets, liability, number of dependents, total expenses for food, housing, clothing, transportation, medical care and any exceptional expenses.
 The employee then may submit an alternative payment plan through payroll deductions for approval by the Employer.
 In no case shall the alternative payment be less than 10% of gross pay per pay period and for a repayment of 26 pay periods or more.
-The Office of the Budget shall have the sole right to approve such repayment plans.
+The Office of the Budget shall have the sole right to approve such repayment plans. - Section 14.

-Section 15.
 Policies concerning tobacco use at the work site, including prohibitions against tobacco use, may be established by the Commonwealth after meet and discuss with the Union.
-The Commonwealth shall ensure that tobacco use policies are applied uniformly to all employees at the work site.
+The Commonwealth shall ensure that tobacco use policies are applied uniformly to all employees at the work site. - Section 15.

-Section 16.
 The Employer agrees to inform new employees about the Federal Public Service Loan Forgiveness Program, which enables eligible public service employees to apply for student loan relief after meeting all program eligibility requirements.
 At the employee's request, the Employer will also provide information to the Federal Department of Education to confirm their employment with the Commonwealth.
 The Employer will also assist employees in complying with on-going eligibility requirements related to this program.
-The Employer assumes no responsibility for employees' eligibility, as that is determined by the Federal Department of Education.
+The Employer assumes no responsibility for employees' eligibility, as that is determined by the Federal Department of Education. - Section 16.
+The Employer and the Union share a mutual interest in creating a safe and productive work environment that promotes the achievement of high-performance outcomes.
+Toward that goal, the Union hereby agrees to partner with the Employer in implementing Lean management improvement methods to eliminate inefficiencies, improve customer service and maximize organizational performance through interest-based dialogue and problem-solving.